Stibole

-Stibole is a theoretical heterocyclic organic compound, a five-membered ring with the formula C_{4}H_{4}SbH.
+Stibole is a heterocyclic organic compound, a five-membered ring with the formula C_{4}H_{4}SbH.
 It is classified as a metallole.
 It can be viewed as a structural analog of pyrrole, with antimony replacing the nitrogen atom of pyrrole.
-Stibole itself is very rare, but many substituted derivatives have been synthesized.
+Stibole itself has not been isolated, but many substituted derivatives have been synthesized.
 They are called stiboles.

-Reactions
+Preparation

 Pentaphenylstibile is prepared from 1,4-dilithio-1,2,3,4-tetraphenylbutadiene and phenylantimony dichloride by a salt metathesis reaction: